Lasso: History

 As soon as they are locked in [the cattle], the mounted cowherds enter.
 Each carries in his hand a noosed rope, which he throws around one of the animal’s horns.
 The other end of the rope he quickly winds three or four times around the saddle horn and gallops away.
 The noose is tightened by the pull of the running horse, and the animal is caught.
 All this is done with astonishing dexterity and almost in an instant.
 The roped animal may follow along blindly, though sometimes it is obstinate and will not move from the spot.
 In this case another cowherd comes up with the garrocha, pokes the stubborn animal in the ribs, and forces it to run. […] Then, when the animal has been brought to the slaughtering place, the rider, with the aid of the horse, pulls the rope with all his might.
 At the same time a man on foot seizes the tail of the animal, with one or more swings throws the animal to earth, falls instantly upon it, binds its legs together, and cuts its throat.

-Mocoví indians roping cattle.
-Since they don't have saddle horns, they have to rely on people on foot.
+Mocoví roping cattle.
+Without a saddle horn, people on foot had to help anchor the rope.

 From the rudimentary roping of the 18th century, various distinct roping styles would emerge: Charro, Gaucho, Huaso, Llanero, Chagra and Montubio and Qorilazo.